Scott Vlaun, Executive Director

 Zizi Vlaun, Communications

 Zizi began working for the organic seed movement in the mid 90s after graduating from DAAP at the University of Cincinnati and working for Los Alamos National Laboratory as a graphic designer.
 Taos, New Mexico became home to her and she met her husband Scott through their work with Seeds of Change, an organic seed company.
 Zizi expanded her skills by working at a large design firm in NYC and then with Scott they moved to Maine and decided to grow some roots.
 Through their company Moose Pond Arts+Ecology they continued their work with Seeds of Change and expanded their clients locally with non-profits and businesses in the area.
-Zizi quickly became committed to supporting their local food co-op and joined their board early on and continues to do so.
-They still split their time between Taos and their home in Otisfield, but are committed to working for a resilient ecology-based economy in Norway, Maine and raising a wonderful son.
+Zizi quickly became committed to supporting their local food coooperative, Fare Share Co-op in Norway, Maine, and joined their board early on and continues to work on creating a local food system.
+They still split their time between Taos and their home in Otisfield, but are committed to working for a resilient ecology-based economy in Western Maine and raising a wonderful son.

 Tony co-owns Paris Auto Barn in South Paris and is doing everything to be the greenest and most sustainable auto service possible.
 Tony has worked in the auto industry with Honda for over 10 years and has brought his factory training home to serve the local community.
 Before receiving the Govenrnor's Environmental Excellence Award, Tony and Adam Beril took Paris Autobarn off the grid by installing a PV system with Revision Energy, installing heat pumps to run off the system, and implementing the use of the most eco-friendly services and supplies on the market.
 As a model for other businesses in the area, Tony hopes to show that it is possible and in the end, a smart economical choice to go green and make responsible decisions for the planet.